circleci/circleci-docs/jekyll/_cci2/oss.md

 ## Features and Settings for Open Source

-The following features and setting are useful for contributors to your project:
+The following features and settings are especially useful for open source projects.

 **Public build pages** - Your project build pages can be public to allow core contributors, collaborators, and the general community to have transparency into your project.